Dan503/gulp-auto-imports/README.md

     .pipe(fileLoader({
       // "$path" is replaced with a relative file path
       format: '@import "$path";',
+      // destination folder (must match gulp.dest)
       dest: dest,
+      // name of the output file
       fileName: 'file-loader.scss',
+      // Don't change the order that imports are currently in
       retainOrder: true,
     }))
     .pipe(gulp.dest(dest))